pavankrao/openstack-barbican/README.md

 # Functional Testing of OpenStack Barbican
-This project involves in performing functional testing of OpenStack Barbican Key Manager.
+This project involves in performing functional testing of OpenStack Barbican Key Manager deployed on the Red Hat OpenStack platform version 14.

 # Getting Started
 ## About Barbican